S Corporation- Definition

 Although there are some differences between S Corporation and C Corporation, both have similar accounting.
 But, due to the difference in the tax treatment of both types, there could also be a little difference in their accounting.
 Accounting needs to be accurate as it is required for analyzing performance and other factors.
 Basic accounting requires maintaining different ledgers, income statements, and balance sheets.

 - There is limited liability of the managers and the shareholders unless otherwise stated to any.
 Their assets remain protected.
 Creditors cannot claim on the shareholder’s house, property, or bank accounts for their payments.

 - Favorable tax characterization.

 - The shareholders can draw a salary as employees.
-They can also receive dividends and distributions that are tax-free to some extent in their investments.
+They can also receive dividends and distributions tax-free to some extent in their investments.
 The owner-operator relationship will reduce the burden of tax liability.
-This helps in incurring more business expenditure like wages payment which can be a business expenditure allowable as deduction.
+This helps incur more business expenditures like wages payment which can be a business expenditure allowable as a deduction.

 - One can transfer the easily by the sale of stock.
 The corporation need not make any entries or comply with any accounting regulations for transferring the ownership.

-- Since the individuals are taxed at their personal tax returns, their tax rates might be lower as compared to that of corporates.
+- Since the individuals are taxed on their personal tax returns, their tax rates might be lower than that of corporates.